carloscastellanos/teaching/480/syllabi/IGME480_Spring2025.md

 ## Required Materials

 - Computer: Students should have access to a desktop or laptop computer with a webcam.
 A reliable internet connection will also be very important.
-- Mobile phone or tablet: Students should have access to a mobile phone or tablet with a camera, GPS and internt connectivity
+- Mobile phone or tablet: Students should have access to a mobile phone or tablet with a camera, GPS and internet connectivity
 - Sketchbook: It is wise to plan your projects on paper before writing any code.
 In support of this, you are required to maintain a paper sketchbook for this course.
 Most assignments will require you to post images of your project sketches.
 - Programming Environments: the programming language used for sample code and workshops will be JavaScript.
 For the purposes of simplicity, accesibility and easy cross-plattform compabitibility we will use [AR.js](https://ar-js-org.github.io/AR.js-Docs/) and [A-Frame](https://aframe.io/)
 - Camera: Students should have access to a digital camera to document certain projects.
 A smartphone with a camera is acceptable.